People's Association: Purpose

-Radin Mas Controversy
+Radin Mas Incident

 On 28 May 2021, a Singapore citizen, made a post on Instagram stating that People's Association permitted the use of her and her husband's wedding photo for a Hari Raya decoration without their knowledge.
 An external vendor was responsible for its design while the Radin Mas Constituency Office installed the work at its Tiong Bahru Orchid estate.
 The office, vendor, and deputy chairperson later apologised.
-The incident was claimed for "perpetuate(s) the racist culture" and was "racist".
+The citizen claimed that the use of her and her husband's likeness was culturally superficial.